QCD sum rule study of topped mesons within heavy quark effective theory: Introduction

 \end{itemize}

+Therefore, we interpret our results as exploratory estimates rather than definitive predictions.
+The primary goal of this work is to probe the theoretical limits of nonperturbative methods in this novel regime, providing insight into the potential behavior of topped mesons.
+We also emphasize that the predictions made in this study are testable.
+Should the experimental results confirm these predictions, it would represent a breakthrough in understanding these systems.
+Conversely, if the predictions are not supported by experimental data, it would point out areas where these methods need further refinement and improvement, guiding future theoretical research into the nature of these novel \mbox{hadronic states.}

+It is worth emphasizing that topped mesons offer several distinct advantages over their baryonic counterparts.
+First, their internal structure is conceptually simpler and more transparent: only two categories are expected, namely pseudoscalar mesons ($T$ and $T_s$) and vector mesons ($T^*$ and $T_s^*$).
+The states \( T^{(*)} \) and \( T_s^{(*)} \) correspond to the quark configurations \( t \bar{q} \) (with \( \bar q = \bar u \text{ or } \bar d \)) and \( t \bar{s} \), respectively.
+Second, a topped meson involves only a single light antiquark, making it generally easier to produce than a singly topped baryon, which requires two light quarks.
+Third, a topped meson is expected to decay weakly into a $\Upsilon$ meson and a charmed meson—final states that are typically easier to identify and reconstruct experimentally than those from a singly topped baryon, which decays into a $\Upsilon$ meson and a charmed baryon.

 This paper is organized as follows.
-In Sec.~\ref{sec:leading} we construct interpolating currents for ground-state topped mesons and perform QCD sum rule analyses at leading order.
-In Sec.~\ref{sec:nexttoleading} we incorporate \(\mathcal{O}(1/m_Q)\) corrections to examine next-to-leading-order effects.
-Finally, Sec.~\ref{sec:summary} summarizes our findings and discusses their physical implications.
+In Section~\ref{sec:leading} we construct interpolating currents for ground-state topped mesons and perform QCD sum rule analyses at leading order.
+In Section~\ref{sec:nexttoleading} we incorporate \(\mathcal{O}(1/m_Q)\) corrections to examine next-to-leading-order effects.
+Finally, Section~\ref{sec:summary} summarizes our findings and discusses their physical implications.

-\section{Results at leading order}
+\section{Results at Leading Order}

 In this section we perform leading-order QCD sum rule analyses to investigate the properties of ground-state topped mesons.
-Before proceeding with the formalism, we briefly outline the notations and conventions adopted throughout this work.
+Before presenting the formalism, we briefly outline the notations and conventions adopted throughout this work.

 A topped meson is defined as a bound state composed of a heavy top quark and a light antiquark, which may be of up, down, or strange flavor.
 The lowest-lying topped mesons carry spin-parity quantum numbers \( J^P = 0^- \) and \( 1^- \), and are organized into a doublet under heavy quark effective theory (HQET).
-This structure arises in the heavy quark limit, where the spin of the top quark decouples from the system’s dynamics, leaving the light degrees of freedom—characterized by the light quark spin \( s_q = 1/2 \)—to govern the quantum behavior.
-Coupling the light component with the heavy quark spin \( s_Q = 1/2 \) leads to two degenerate states with total angular momentum \( J = s_Q \otimes s_q = 0 \oplus 1 \), forming an HQET doublet.
+This structure arises in the heavy quark limit, where the top quark decouples from the system’s dynamics, leaving the light degrees of freedom—characterized by the light-quark spin \( s_q = 1/2 \)—to govern the quantum behavior.
+Coupling the light component with the heavy quark spin \( s_Q = 1/2 \) yields two degenerate states with total angular momentum \( J = s_Q \otimes s_q = 0 \oplus 1 \), forming an HQET doublet.

-The relevant interpolating currents are constructed as
+The relevant interpolating currents are constructed {as}